evoWeb/store_finder/Documentation/Configuration/EventListener/Index.rst

 Performance improvement
 -----------------------

-When using event listeners it's adviced to set typoscript setup `plugin.tx_storefinder.settings.disableLocationFetchLogic = 1` to improve performance.
+When using event listeners it's advised to set typoscript setup `plugin.tx_storefinder.settings.disableLocationFetchLogic = 1` to improve performance.
 By doing so, all default fetching will be disabled.